 Mostly vegan products whether gelatin or any other food is both kosher and halal.
 This goes for vegetarian products too.

-It would be easier to know in detail whether kosher gelatin is halal or not if we go in the similarities and differences of kosher and halal foods.
+Is gelatin kosher?
+It would be easier to know in detail whether kosher gelatin is halal or not if we go into the similarities and differences between koshers and halal foods.

 Following are the similarities between Islamic and Judaism dietary laws.